kamu-data/kamu-cli/docs/first_steps.md

 * Jupyter Notebooks integration

 ### SQL shell
 SQL is the _lingua franca_ of the data science and `kamu` uses it extensively.
-So naturally it provides you a simple way to run adhoc queries on data.
+So naturally it provides you a simple way to run ad-hoc queries on data.

 ![kamu sql](./first_steps_files/sql.svg)